A Practical Guide for Running Kubernetes in Production

 Disaster Recovery

 Production clusters need recovery plans for various failure scenarios.
-Plan and test recovery procedures before you need them.
+Plan and test recovery procedures before you need them—not during an incident at 2 AM.

 Backup Strategies